 - Note the amount withdrawn from tube feeding

-- Attach 60 mL syringe, with plunger removed, to the end of extension tubing
+- Attach 60-mL ENFit/enteral sryinge with plunger removed to the end of the extension tubing

 - Measure prescribed amount of enteral formula to be infused into clean graduated measuring cup or a syringe

-- Pour feeding into syringe until about one-half full
+- Pour feeding into ENFit/enteral syringe until about one-half full

-- Elevate the feeding above the level of the stomach
+- Elevate the ENFit/enteral syringe above the level of the stomach

 - Open extension tubing clamp